tzrikka/revchat/docs/workflows/bitbucket.md

 - Initialize a new Slack channel
   - Construct a normalized version of the PR title
   - Create the Slack channel with the normalized name
-    - If the channel already exists, retry with a numeric counter suffix
   - Set the channel's topic (to the Bitbucket URL)
   - Set the channel's description (to the PR title)
-  - Set the channel's bookmarks (reviewers, comments, tasks, approvals, commits, files)
+  - Set the channel's bookmarks
-  - Post an intro Slack message: mention the PR author and the PR description
+  - Post an intro Slack message, containing:
+    - Mention of the PR author
-  - Post another message with a list of linkified references from the PR title
+    - PR title, with optional hyperlinking of IDs (e.g. to reference bugs that the PR fixes)
+    - PR description (with markdown support)
-  - For all **opted-in** participants (author + reviewers)
+  - Add all the **opted-in** participants (author + reviewers) as members
-    - Add to the Slack channel
-    - Send a DM about it

 ### PR Updated